dhellmann/pymotw-3/source/decimal/index.rst

 The floating point value of ``0.1`` is not represented as an exact value in binary, so the representation as a :class:`float` is different from the :class:`Decimal` value.
-It is truncated to 25 characters in this output.
+The full string representation is truncated to 25 characters in the last line of this output.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'decimal_create.py'))